-Business vs. consumer—look for solutions that are built for enterprise.
+Business vs. consumer - look for smart workplace solutions that are built for enterprise.
 Cameras and sensors sold in the consumer market may have lower price points, but they also have limited functionality for business use cases.

 Naturally, you want to know how much all of this is going to cost you.
 But it's important to consider the principle of opportunity cost when deciding whether or not to make your workspace smart.
 While there will be an up-front cost, there's an upside in the amount of savings you'll see from increased efficiencies.

 Forrester estimates a 43% ROI after three years for Meraki MV smart cameras.
 After investing in Meraki sensors in their data center, a large digital marketing firm saw a 27% ($49.6k) reduction in energy costs.
 Additionally, advancements in technology means that setup and provisioning can be done in minutes, further reducing costs.